-The Methodists by Tom Castaldi published May 17, 2016 on History Center Notes & Queries blog.
+- The Methodists by Tom Castaldi, local historianpublished May 17, 2016 on History Center Notes & Queries blog.

-Photos of some churches posted August 9, 2017 on You are positively from Fort Wayne, if you remember... on Facebook.
+- Photos of some churches posted August 9, 2017 on You are positively from Fort Wayne, if you remember...
+Archived group only visible to existing members on Facebook.

 - A circuit rider in early Indiana (1954) - Robinson, Reuben D, reprinted from an Indianapolis newspaper, it appeared in the Fort Wayne Sentinel newspaper December 28, 1880